liyu95/Deep_learning_examples/README.md

 The related tutorial and review manuscript can be referred here: [Deep learning in bioinformatics: introduction, application, and perspective in big data era](https://www.biorxiv.org/content/10.1101/563601v1)

-If you find the tutorial and this repository useful, please cite our manuscript with the following information
+If you find the tutorial and this repository useful, please cite our manuscript with the following information:
 ```
 @article {li2019deep,
 	author = {Li, Yu and Huang, Chao and Ding, Lizhong and Li, Zhongxiao and Pan, Yijie and Gao, Xin},